msoute/vertx-deploy-tools/README.md

     </dependency>
     ...

-Modules are started using the vert.x CLI start method. all non config or static artifacts are regarded as vert.x applications.
+Applications are started using the vert.x CLI start method. all non config or static artifacts are regarded as vert.x applications.

 ### Config artifact